Relintai/mesh_data_resource/README.md

 The module also comes with importers (gltf, and collada for now), you can import 3d models as MeshDataResources with these.

+## Godot Version Support

+This branch tries to follow godot's master branch (as much as I have time).

+For different godot versions look at the other branches.

+Status for this branch: Update for 4.0 is work in progress.

 ## Optional Dependencies

 `https://github.com/Relintai/props`: If present, you also get a prop importer for MeshDataInstances.